yehogwon/bomb-lab/README.md

  > This is a bomb made by **Dr. Evil**.
 Disarm it by finding the key in the bomb!

-This BombLab assignment is retrieved from [CS:APP Lab Assigments](http://csapp.cs.cmu.edu/3e/labs.html).
+This **Bomb Lab** assignment is retrieved from [CS:APP Lab Assigments](http://csapp.cs.cmu.edu/3e/labs.html).
 This helps students practice the skills of reverse engineering and debugging using tools such as `gdb`.
 Also, by defusing the bomb, students would be able to get familiar with Linux environment and assembly language.

 This repository is consists of the following files: